Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 Note that there is no such mechanism to skipping inserted content when not using insertPrevious, insertNext, or replace, e.g. when using add.
 Consider the combination descendants.add: there is then no “natural” way to correct the traversal of the tree.
 (A more common use case would be something like descendants("table").add { XElement("caption") }, so this should not be a problem in common cases, but something you should be aware of.)

-When using insertNext, replace etc. in chained iterators, what happens is that the definition of the content in the parentheses {...} get executed each item in the sequence.
-In the genaral case, you should use the collect function to build content specifically for the current item.
+When using insertNext, replace etc. in chained iterators, what happens is that the definition of the content in the parentheses {...} get executed for each item in the sequence.
+You might should use the collect function to build content specifically for the current item instead.
 E.g. in the last example, you might use with the same result:

 print("\n---- 1 ----\n")